A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Introduction

 How to measure the errors of numerical solutions for geometric flows is an important issue.
 A natural approach is to use classical Sobolev norms, such as $L^2$-norm, $L^\infty$-norm or $H^1$-norm, which are widely used in the numerical analysis for geometric flows \cite{Dziuk1994,Dziuk1999,KLL2019,KLL2020}.
 However, when it comes to numerical schemes that involve in tangential movements, these function norms may not be suitable for quantifying the differences between two curves/surfaces.
 To address this issue, we consider an alternative approach using shape metrics, such as manifold distance (as used in \cite{Bao-Zhao,Zhao-Jiang-Bao2021}) and Hausdorff distance \cite{Bai2011}.
 These metrics provide a measure of how similar or different two curves/surfaces are in terms of their shape characteristics.
 Extensive numerical experiments have been conducted, and the results demonstrate that our proposed scheme achieves second-order accuracy when measured using shape metrics.

 On the other hand, the quality of mesh distribution is always a major concern when simulating geometric flows using parametric finite element methods.
 It is important to note that the original flow \eqref{Geometric equation} requires the curve to evolve only in the normal direction, thus the numerical methods based on \eqref{Geometric equation} which prevent tangential movement of mesh points might lead to mesh distortion or clustering during the evolution.
 To address this issue, various approaches have been proposed in the literature to maintain good mesh quality, e.g., artificial mesh regularization method \cite{Bansch-Morin-Nochetto}, reparametrization by introducing a tangential velocity \cite{Deckelnick-Dziuk,Mikula-Sevcovic,Elliott-Fritz,Kimura,Mikula-Sevcovic2004}.
 On the contrary, the BGN formulation \eqref{Coupled equation} does not enforce any condition on the tangential velocity, which allows for an intrinsic tangential motion of mesh points, as demonstrated by the standard BGN scheme \cite{BGN07A,BGN07B} constructed based on this formulation \eqref{Coupled equation}.
 Though the semi-discrete scheme of \eqref{Coupled equation}, where only spatial discretization is performed, results in precise equidistribution of mesh points, our proposed fully discrete second-order BGN-based scheme exhibits oscillations in terms of mesh ratio and other geometric quantities, which may lead to instability in certain situations.
-To overcome this problem, we employ the classical first-order BGN scheme as a mesh regularization procedure to improve mesh quality once poorly distributed polygonal approximations are observed.
-Extensive numerical experiments indicate that this mesh regularization remedy enhances the stability of the new scheme and improves mesh quality significantly.
-Fortunately, numerous numerical experiments have also demonstrated that this mesh regularization only occurs a few times during the evolution, thus not compromising the temporal second-order accuracy of the proposed scheme.
+To address this issue, we implement two classical first-order BGN schemes as mesh regularization procedures to enhance the quality of the mesh.
+More specifically, (1). we utilize the classical semi-implicit BGN scheme when poorly distributed polygonal approximations are detected.
+Extensive numerical experiments have shown that this approach improves the stability of the new scheme and significantly enhances the mesh quality.
+Importantly, numerous numerical experiments have also demonstrated that this mesh regularization only occurs infrequently throughout the evolution process, ensuring that the temporal second-order accuracy of the proposed scheme remains uncompromised; (2). after solving the BGN2 scheme at each time step, we employ the fully-implicit BGN scheme for the trivial flow in order to achieve mesh equidistribution.
+Although this mesh regularization may increase the computational cost, the unaffected temporal second-order accuracy ensures that our newly proposed scheme remains more efficient than classical BGN schemes.
+More importantly, this mesh regularization allows for the establishment of unconditional energy stability.